 Concept.
 These rules have been developed to fight tactically challenging battles.
 They will not suit the ‘line ‘em up, throw a few dice, look pretty and do nothing’ style of player.
 Each manoeuvre piece on the table top represents a Napoleonic tactical troop type, known as a ‘Unit’, be it for example Light Infantry, Heavy Cavalry or Horse Artillery.
 The Unit is represented by a number of appropriate model figures mounted on a single base, all of which have the same size frontage but vary in depth.
 A group of two or more Units can be moved as a ‘Formation’.
 Command and Control was as important an element of winning battles as the quality of the troops, therefore it is a significant part of these rules and is simply and effectively implemented by the use of Commanders Action Points or ‘CAPs’.
 The DBN rules is a 'living document' it is reviewed and if found beneficial, is add to each year, so players feedback is always useful.

 About The Authors.
-Alex Testo & Bob Carter (KISR Publications) are both experienced Napoleonic wargamers who have both retired from wide-ranging careers in the British Army.
-They have combined their military training and experience with their knowledge of wargaming and Napoleonic history to produce this unique set of rules.
-However we do not claim to ‘know it all’ so please feel free to contact us for rule advice or clarification.
+Originally created by Alex Testo & Bob Carter who are both experienced Napoleonic wargamers who have both retired from wide-ranging careers in the British Army.
+They combined their military training and experience with their knowledge of wargaming and Napoleonic history to produce this unique set of rules.
+Alex with the help of trusted DBN wargaming friends is now the sole manager and editor of the rules.
+He does not claim to ‘know it all’ so please feel free to contact him for rule advice or clarification.